 Both modules and stacks are terraform modules.
 The difference is organizational and how they are meant to be used.

 - Modules are reusable pieces of code.
 Generally, it contains non-business specific logic.

 - Stacks are meant to be used to group together modules.
 Generally, this is where business-specific logic goes.

 For example, the

-app1 stack could be designed to use the
+app1 stack could be designed to use an

 instance module.
 Another,